 Members may request reconsideration of determinations in accordance with the medical appeals process.
-For more information regarding how to appeal and the appeal process, contact Provider Services at the phone number below, or refer to "STAR & STAR Kids, Section D, Complaints & Appeals", or "CHIP, Section D, Complaints, Peer to Peer Conversation & IRO Processes" in this manual.
+For more information regarding how to appeal and the appeal process, contact Provider Services at the phone number below, or refer to "STAR & STAR Kids, Section D, Appeals, Complaints, Peer-to-Peer Conversations, & State Fair Hearings", or "CHIP, Section D, Appeals, Complaints, Peer-to-Peer Conversations, & IRO Processes" in this manual.